leanprover/theorem_proving_in_lean4/type_classes.md

 The projection ``Inhabited.default`` will allow us to "extract" such an element of ``a`` from an element of ``Inhabited a``.
 Now we populate the class with some instances:

 BUGBUG: what does "element" mean?
 Is this a synonym for "instance"?
 Then please use "instance" to reduce # terms used.
+Or is an "element" of a type (like 5 is an element of Nat) different from the term `instance` used here?
+If so what is an `instance` exactly?
+How would you defined it, what other names would you give it if you had to?

 ```lean
 # namespace Ex